jsilke/jsilke/README.md

 ### 👋 Greetings and salutations!

 - 🔭 I’m currently working on all kinds of things!
-- 🌱 I’m currently learning more about Generative Adversarial Networks (GANs).
+- 🌱 I’m currently learning more about 🦀Rust🦀
 - 👯 I’m looking to collaborate on just about anything!
 - 💬 Ask me about anything you like!
 - 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jsilke/)!